NASA Rocket Launch Includes Experiments From NJ Students, Will Be Visible Across Northeast

-Students from Stevens Institute of Technology are part of NASA's RockSat-C program, which will take flight early Thursday morning, June 22, alongside students from more than two dozen other universities across the U.S.
+Students from Stevens Institute of Technology are part of NASA's RockSat-C program, which will take flight early Thursday morning, June 22, alongside experiments from students at more than two dozen other universities across the U.S.

 While a map has not yet been released, the launch is visible in states across the Eastern Seaboard.